Season of Storms

 I couldn’t put this book down once I really got into the story, lol; spent most of an afternoon just reading it.
 The mystery about Celia Sands (the First, as she is referred to in the novel) was intriguing, but perhaps not so much as the group of characters that have come to Il Piacere to stage the unstageable play in the present time.
 They’re an interesting and complex bunch of people, even when some of them irritated me (namely the actor Nicholas) or left me flailing in a “please don’t end up together!” sort of way (I already had the rug pulled under me in Mariana and I thought she was going to do it again here 😛 ) but otherwise I really enjoyed the interactions and the nuances there.
 I thought Celia (the Second, our protagonist here) was a bit bland at times, but grew to love her over the course of the novel especially as she interacted with Bryan & Rupert, with Madeleine, with Poppy, etc.

-I cannot tell you how much I love the setting, it really reminded me of Italy and how much I loved it there <3 I was only in Venice for a day but the information characters gave as they went sightseeing really added to story.
-They also travelled one of lakes near Dolomites where did not have chance visit (despite staying Trentino Alge-Adige at time) which sounded absolutely stunning 🙂 I enjoyed this book because theatrical elements.
-You may noticed that I've been reading ton plays year (see tag) so all the references to plays and the staging and the way the actors work through their characters was really interesting and really cool to read.
+I cannot tell you how much I love the setting, it really reminded me of Italy and how much I loved it there <3 I was only in Venice for a day but the information the characters gave as they went sightseeing really added to the story.
+They also travelled to one of the lakes near the Dolomites where I did not have a chance to visit (despite staying in Trentino Alge-Adige at the time) which sounded absolutely stunning 🙂 I also really enjoyed this book because of the theatrical elements.
+You may have noticed that I've been reading a ton of plays this year (see tag) so all the references to plays and the staging and the way the actors work through their characters was really interesting and really cool to read.
 I also enjoyed Celia’s little game of casting the people she meets as Shakespeare characters.